minprog/app-studio/40 Projects/45 Restaurant Revisited/Assignment.md

 ## Step 1: Getting started
 - Create a new empty GitHub repository.
-- Create a new Android studio project and link it to the repository.
+- Create a new Android studio project starting with a blank activity and link it to the repository.
 - Keep your previous code of Restaurant close, if you have it!
 You are allowed to reuse your previously implemented functionality.

 ## Step 2: Creating our MainActivity